Boijmans-Van Beuningen loans KMSKA eight masterpieces

 The New Generation by Jan Toorop (1858–1928), meanwhile, has been given a spot alongside The Fall of the Rebel Angels by his good friend James Ensor.
 With their bright pastel tones, both works bid farewell to Realism.

-Christ on the Cross - Eugène Delacroix, Collection Boijmans Van Beuningen, photo: Karin Borghouts
+Eugène Delacroix, Collection Boijmans Van Beuningen, photo: Karin Borghouts - Christ on the Cross

-On the right: The New Generation - Jan Toorop, Collection Boijmans Van Beuningen, photo: Karin Borghouts
+Jan Toorop, Collection Boijmans Van Beuningen, photo: Karin Borghouts - On the right: The New Generation

 Antwerp-Rotterdam